open-telemetry/opentelemetry-java-instrumentation/dd-trace/README.md

 4. Span4 is a child of Span2 and follows Span3.
 It represents a business/legacy operation.

 This is  a very simple example of how works [OpenTracing](http://opentracing.io/).
-Fore more information, see http://docs.datadoghq.com/tracing/terminology/ or http://opentracing.io/.
+For more information, see http://docs.datadoghq.com/tracing/terminology/ or http://opentracing.io/.

 ## How to instrument your application?